 6. Continually evaluate both process and clinical outcomes for the program.

 Objective Implementation will follow these general guidelines:

-Rural area clinics will continue to screen via colonoscopy (as these areas joined the Program more recently)
+Rural area clinics will continue to screen via colonoscopy as these areas joined CCSP more recently.

-Urban area clinics will be able to respond to an RFA to participate in a pilot program using FIT/FOBT tests, positive testees will have access to a colonoscopy (as these areas have been screening longer and need to reach high numbers of people
+Urban area clinics will be able to respond to an RFA to participate in a pilot program using FIT/FOBT tests.
+Those who test positive will have access to a colonoscopy, as these areas have been screening longer and need to reach high numbers of people.

-Treatment funds will no longer be available for program diagnosed CRC patients and limited coordination will be provided for patients diagnosed with CRC only.
-The extent of coverage for adverse events and large polyp removals will be dependent upon newly negotiated rates between the program and providers.
+Treatment funds will no longer be available for program diagnosed CRC patients.
+Limited coordination will be provided for patients diagnosed with CRC only.
+The extent of coverage for adverse events and large polyp removals will depend upon newly negotiated rates between the program and providers.

 eCRC will still be used to collect data for all colonoscopy procedures; a newly created database will likely be used for tracking FIT/FOBT.

 Last month, CCSP submitted a competitive grant renewal application for funding in fiscal year 2012.
 The state of CCPD funding for fiscal year 2012 is unclear.
 The Governor, Joint Budget Committee, and Legislature are in the process of finalizing the bill, which provides a clearer picture of the state and CCPD budgets.
 It appears that CCPD funds will drop to a level of $2.1M, from its current level of $8.5M, but this proposed reduction is not yet set.

 CCSP signed a contract for $2,759,942 for fiscal year 2011 (July 1, 2010 - June 30, 2011).
 While this is a substantially reduced funding level, the program continues to carry out its major functions of screening, patient navigation, and treatment across the state.